 All businesses have a set of tasks that they perform in their day-to-day operations to achieve core business functions.
 Naturally, different tasks require a different set of steps in order to achieve the task, and employees of the business are trained in the various ways to perform various duties.

-HelpMaster features a flexible and powerful workflow designer that allows you to map an existing business process as a series of workflow steps.
-This is achieved by an inutitive drag and drop interface where you simply drag the corresponding workflow object onto the workflow designer, set the relevant properties, and then connect it to the next step.
-No coding, no developer required - simply configuring objects.
+HelpMaster features a flexible and powerful workflow designer that allows you to map an existing business process as a series of workflow steps which can then be followed by staff members interacting with the job.
+Designing and building workflow is achieved by using an inutitive drag and drop interface where you simply drag the corresponding workflow object onto the workflow designer, set the relevant properties, and then connect it to the next step.
+No coding, no developer required - simply configure objects.

 Information Technology Related